 In a letter dated 25 Feb 1908, Elijah Bass Jr writes directly to the Guion Miller commissioner to provide some additional background information about his family.
 There are some big inconsistencies in his narrative with what is found in the actual records.
 Elijah Jr states that his grandparents (Willis and Olive Bass) had to flee from Virginia into North Carolina in 1812 because they were driven out of their land by white people.
 And that his grandfather Willis Bass had previously lived on a (Cherokee) reservation in Virginia.

 But we know from apprenticeship, marriage, and census records that Willis Bass was born in North Carolina and is in the Granville Co records before 1812.
 I think this misleading narrative is why Heinegg tried to force a connection between Willis Bass of Granville Co and the James Bass of Norfolk Co, VA.
 This is why examining the totality of all the records is vital when you have conflicting stories.
 I do not think Elijah Bass Jr fabricated this story completely and that there is likely some truth in there.
-The events that he is recalling, happened well before his was born, so that may partially account for the mistakes.
+The events that he is recalling, happened well before he was born, so that may partially account for the mistakes.
 But I also wonder if the story about fleeing Virginia for North Carolina was more about his grandmother Olive Chavis’ lineage.
 Willis Bass’ widow Olive Chavis was enumerated in the 1850, 1860 and 1870 censuses, and her birthplace is given as Virginia.
 And earlier on in the 1810, 1820, and 1830 censuses, Olive Chavis (counted in her husband Willis Bass’s household) lived close to Evans Chavis (1770-after 1860), Charles Chavis, and Isaac Chavis (1766-1831).
-These three men were from neighboring Mecklenburg Co, VA and perhaps were of some relation to Olive Chavis.
+These three men were originally from neighboring Mecklenburg Co, VA and perhaps were of some relation to Olive Chavis.

 I can say with certainty that all the Basses in Granville Co all descend from two brothers: Edward Bass (1672-1750) and John Bass (1673-1732) who initially left Virginia for North Carolina in 1720 and whose descendants were in Granville Co by the 1750s.
 Edward and John Bass were the documented grandsons of British colonist John Bass(e) and his Nansemond Indian wife Elizabeth.
 If you’d like a good recap of the Bass family of Granville Co, read my previous blog post.
 So the Basses were well established in Granville Co before 1812.

 When we look at Elijah Jr’s brother Peter Bass’ Eastern Cherokee application, we find some additional information.
 In the Guion Miller applications, there is space for respondents to write down their “Indian names”.
 Peter Bass lists his Indian name as “Peter Chavers” and lists his father Elijah Bass Sr’s Indian name as “Elijah Chavers”.
 So we can clearly see Willis Bass’ descendants were aware that they descended from the Chavers (Chavis) family, although Chavis/Chavers is not an “Indian name”.
+This pattern of identifying his paternal lineage with the Chavis surname, could be from knowledge that Jesse Chavis fathered Milly Bass’ children.

 As stated earlier, all of the Eastern Cherokee enrollment applications for Willis Bass’ descendants were rejected.
 On Alice Revels’ (#14050) application, the Guion Miller commission provided the exact reason why the family’s applications were rejected.
 The Willis Bass family was never listed on any previous Cherokee rolls, never lived with the Cherokees, and Granville Co was never part of original Cherokee territory.